 buddhi – Reason, intellect, mind.

-ch’an – A derivative of the Indian dhyana, the yogic practice of attaining samadhi in meditation.
+Ch’an – A Chinese school of Buddhism; from ch’an, a phonetic match of the Sanskrit and Pali word, dhyana, the yogic practice of meditation.

 Cittamatra – “Mind-only” (See The Doctrine of “Mind-only”)

 contact – Moment in which the senses are confronted with a sensory phenomenon.

 defilements – 1. (karma-abhisamskara) – Expectations conditioned by karma, sometimes called merely samskara.
 2. (klesa) – Unwholesome mental states, passions, afflictions.